 Having attended festivals in many regions across the country, for Mr. Nguyen Van Chao, a tourist from Lao Cai, the Tran Temple Festival in Thai Binh left a special impression.

 Mr. Chao excitedly said: I have never seen the fish dishes here anywhere.
 The fish have been processed and displayed for the ceremony, but they look very lively.
-We admire the skillful hands of the artisans in the villages of Tien Duc commune who have painstakingly prepared and created the fish dishes to offer to our ancestors.
+We admire the skillful hands of the artisans in the villages of Tien Duc commune who have painstakingly prepared and made the fish dishes to offer to their ancestors.
 I was even more moved when I heard about the sincere hearts of the local people towards the Tran kings.

 Tu Anh